Wesztman/mkdocs-azure-pipelines/README.md

 - [ ] Make the script work for job templates also.

 ### Phase 2
-- [ ] Make configuration options available to the user.
+- [ ] Make plugin configuration options available to the user.
 - [ ] Make the plugin document outputs based on the actual pipeline code.

 ### Phase 3